 Will our new dog be registered?

 Yes!
 He or She will be registered with the kennel Union of Southern Africa ( KUSA) and you will receive a registration certificate with the dogs registration number and registered name.
-We will transfer ownership to yourselves via this certificate.
+We will transfer ownership to yourselves via this certificate once the puppy is at least 6 months of age and you produce a proof of spay/neuter certificate from your vet.